geomaster/megaki/README.md

 It uses RSA-OAEP for initial symmetric key exchange and identity verification, switching to AES-CBC with HMAC-SHA256 for actual data afterwards.

+libuv (the C library on top of which node.js runs) is used for event-based network I/O, and OpenSSL's libcrypto is used for crypto primitives.

 **Please don't use this in production!
 Neither the protocol or the implementation have been audited, and they have been developed as a learning exercise.**